Press and Media

 Chepenik Trushin LLP hosts Dade County Bar Association, prominent lawyers, FL Judges and Honorable FL Supreme Court Justice Fred Lewis, Esq.

-Legal Luminaries 2016 in Miami - Congratulations to Ms. Stacy Rubel, Esq for winning the category "Estate Planning and Probate", we are proud of you!
+Legal Luminaries 2016 in Miami - Congratulations on winning the category "Estate Planning and Probate"

 Chepenik Trushin LLP law firm attending Miami Dade County Bar Association 100th annual Gala in Miami, FL